vineelko/patina-dxe-core-qemu/README.md

 Currently, two QEMU platforms are supported, Q35 for x64 architecture and SBSA for aarch64 architecture.

+## Documentation

+The documentation in this repo can be generated with the following commands:

+- `cargo make doc` - This will build the documentation for all packages in the workspace.
+- `cargo make doc-open` - This will build the documentation for all packages in the workspace and open it in a web browser.

 ## Building

 To build an executable, this repo uses the same compiler setup steps that are used in the patina project